mortezamg63/YOLO-Object-Detecton/README.md

 # YOLO-Object-Detector
-The implementation is based on TensorFlow and OpenCV
+Implementation is based on TensorFlow and OpenCV